Ji'Ayir Brown: 2023

-On September 10, 2023, Brown made his professional regular season debut in the San Francisco 49ers' season-opener at the Pittsburgh Steelers, but was limited to nine snaps on special teams during their 30–7 victory.
-On November 19, 2023, Brown made four combined tackles (two solo), set a season-high with three pass deflections, and made his first career interception on a pass attempt thrown by Baker Mayfield to wide receiver Chris Godwin in the fourth quarter of a 27–14 against the Tampa Bay Buccaneers.
-He entered the game in the third quarter, replacing Talanoa Hufanga after he injured his knee.
-On November 21, 2023, Brown was officially named the starting strong safety for the remainder of the season after Talanoa Hufanga was placed on injured reserve due to a torn ACL.
-In Week 12, he earned his first career start and recorded four combined tackles (one solo) during a 35–13 victory at the Seattle Seahawks.
-In Week 14, Brown tied his season-high of six combined tackles (five solo), made one pass deflection, and intercepted a pass by Drew Lock to wide receiver D. K. Metcalf as the 49ers defeated the Seattle Seahawks 28–16.
-On December 25, 2023, Brown made five combined tackles (three solo) before exiting in the third quarter of a 19–33 loss against the Baltimore Ravens on Monday Night Football after injuring his knee.
-He subsequently remained inactive for the last two games (Weeks 17–18) of the season due to his knee injury.
-He finished his rookie season with a total of 35 combined tackles (22 solo), four pass deflections, and two interceptions in 15 games and five starts.
-He was named to the PFWA All-Rookie Team.
-He received an overall grade of 73.4 from Pro Football Focus as a rookie in 2023.
+Brown made his professional regular season debut in the season-opening 30–7 road victory over the Pittsburgh Steelers, but was limited to nine snaps on special teams.
+During Week 11 against the Tampa Bay Buccaneers, Talanoa Hufanga suffered a knee injury in the third quarter and Brown had to replace him.
+Brown finished the 27–14 victory with four tackles, a season-high three pass deflections, and his first career interception on a pass attempt thrown by Baker Mayfield to wide receiver Chris Godwin to seal the victory for the 49ers.

+On November 21, 2023, Brown was officially named the starting strong safety for the remainder of the season after Hufanga was placed on injured reserve with a torn ACL.
+During Week 12 against the Seattle Seahawks, Brown earned his first career start and recorded four tackles in the 35–13 road victory.
+Two weeks later against the Seahawks, he tied his season-high of six combined tackles (five solo), made one pass deflection, and intercepted a pass by Drew Lock to wide receiver D. K. Metcalf in the 28–16 victory.
+During Week 16 against the Baltimore Ravens on Monday Night Football, Brown had five tackles before leaving the eventual 33–19 loss in the third quarter with a knee injury.
+He subsequently remained inactive for the last two games (Weeks 17–18) of the regular season due to his injury.

-Brown recorded an interception off of Patrick Mahomes during Super Bowl LVIII against the Kansas City Chiefs, although San Francisco would go on to fall short, 25–22 in overtime.
-In addition, he recorded 11 total tackles in the game.
+Brown finished his rookie season with 35 combined tackles (22 solo), four pass deflections, and two interceptions in 15 games and five starts.
+He was also named to the PFWA All-Rookie Team and received an overall grade of 73.4 from Pro Football Focus as a rookie in 2023.
+The 49ers finished atop the NFC West with a 12-5 record and earned a first-round bye in the playoffs.
+During the NFC Championship Game against the Detroit Lions, Brown had 10 tackles in the 34–31 comeback victory as the 49ers advanced to Super Bowl LVIII.
+In the Super Bowl against the Kansas City Chiefs, he recorded 11 tackles, a pass deflection, and an interception off of Patrick Mahomes during the 25–22 overtime loss.

 2024

-Brown entered the 2024 season as the 49ers' presumptive starting safety, but after struggling in multiple games he was benched in favor of rookie Malik Mustapha.
+Brown entered the 2024 season as the 49ers' presumptive starting safety, but was benched in favor of rookie Malik Mustapha near the end of the season after struggling in multiple games.

+Brown finished his second professional season with 77 combined tackles (48 solo), six pass deflections, and an interception in 17 games and 13 starts.

+2025

+During Week 12 against the Carolina Panthers on Monday Night Football, Brown had five tackles, two pass deflections, and intercepted Bryce Young twice in the 20–9 victory.
+Brown was named NFC Defensive Player of the Week for his performance.